“Nail Greenies” Are The BIAB Side Effect No One Warned Me About

 How do you prevent nail greenies?

-During your manicure, also avoid things like rummaging in your bag, touching your phone, your face, your hair or eating, says Humphrey.
-“All of these things can transfer oils, dirt, fluff and bacteria onto your nails after they’ve been prepped,” she says.
+During your manicure, also avoid things like putting your hands in your bag, touching your phone, your face, your hair, or eating, says Humphrey.
+“All of these things can transfer oils, dirt, fluff, and bacteria onto your nails after they’ve been prepped,” she says.
 “So when your nail tech pleads with you to sit still, it’s not just for vibes — it’s for the longevity of your manicure.”

 AdvertisementADVERTISEMENT